idaignoranza/e-health-project/readme.txt

     + e_health/db.py
         An helper class used to interact with the underlying DB (in particular, we chose sqlite).
-        This class includes useful functions to manipulate the db:
+        As first, we define the connection to the database This class includes useful functions to manipulate the db:
         - delete_table: to delete completely the db;
         - check_exists: to check if a table exists;